IQSS/dataverse/doc/sphinx-guides/source/admin/monitoring.rst

 ``/usr/share/awstats/tools/awstats_updateall.pl now``

-Please note that load balancers (such as Amazon's ELB) might interfer with the ``LogFormat`` mentioned above.
+Please note that load balancers (such as Amazon's ELB) might interfere with the ``LogFormat`` mentioned above.
 To start troubleshooting errors such as ``AWStats did not find any valid log lines that match your LogFormat parameter``, you might need to bump up the value of ``NbOfLinesForCorruptedLog`` in the config files above and re-try while you interate on your Apache and AWStats config.

 Please note that the Dataverse Project team has attempted to parse Glassfish/Payara logs using AWStats but it didn't seem to just work and posts have been made at https://stackoverflow.com/questions/49134154/what-logformat-definition-does-awstats-require-to-parse-glassfish-http-access-logs and https://sourceforge.net/p/awstats/discussion/43428/thread/9b1befda/ that can be followed up on some day.